 At The Bridge, we help relieve neck pain with a personalized treatment plan based on an individual’s history and the severity of neck pain.

-- Manual therapy, including joint mobilizations and soft tissue mobilizations
+- Hands on treatment including joint mobilizations and soft tissue mobilizations

-- Provided exercise program, focussed on range of motion, strengthening the neck, upper back and scapular (shoulder blade) region, which all impact posture.
+- Exercise Therapy; focused on improving the mobility and strength of the neck, upper back and shoulder blade region, which all impact posture.

-- Provided modalities such as heat, ice, TENS, and dry needling
+- Modalities such as heat, ice, TENS, and dry needling